Basics2022/bbooks-fluid-mechanics/intro.md

 # Introduction to Fluid Mechanics

-If you want ot start a new basics-book, it could be a good idea to start from this template.
+This material is part of the [**basics-books project**](https://basics2022.github.io/bbooks).
+It is also available as a [.pdf document](_build/latex/book.pdf).

-Please check out the Github repo of the project, [basics-book project](https://github.com/Basics2022).
+Feel tree to check out the Github repo of the project, [basics-book project](https://github.com/Basics2022), leave a comment, suggestion or start contributing.

 ```{tableofcontents}